Terms of service.

 (e) loss of use or corruption of software, data or information;

-(f) loss of or damage to goodwill; and
+(f) loss of or damage to goodwill; or

 (g) any indirect or consequential loss.

-10.4 Subject to clause 12.2, our total liability to you arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, will be limited to lower of either: (i) 50% of the total Charges paid under the Contract for the twelve month immediately preceding the event that gave rise to the alleged liability; or (ii) Ten Thousand Pounds (£10,000) Sterling.
+10.3 Subject to clause 10.1, our total liability to you arising under or in connection with the Contract, whether in contract, delict, tort, including negligence, breach of statutory duty or otherwise, will be limited to the lower of either:

 11. Confidentiality